jameshughes89/cs102/src/site/topics/memory-callstack/memory-callstack.rst

 		    * e.g. Instances of objects
 		    * Technically, in Java, this can be broken down further into an area for longer living objects and an area for younger ones

-		        * This idea is ignored here for brevity and simplicity

 .. figure:: memory_abstraction.png
     :width: 500 px